Open NowNon-Profit

 DE · Australia

 Grant funding to support Indigenous Councils with costs associated with establishing and/or refurbishing Indigenous Knowledge Centres.
-The grant is open to eligible Queensland Aboriginal or Torres Strait Island Councils with current library service agreements in place.
+The grant is open to eligible Queensland Aboriginal or Torres Strait Island Councils with required library service agreements in place.

 Location